yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/MMC-SD.rst

    Calling ioctl() to re-read partition table.
    Syncing disks.

-Make sure bootable flag is set for "boot" partition, ROM may not boot from this patitition if bootable flag is not set.
+Make sure bootable flag is set for "boot" partition, ROM might not boot from this partition if bootable flag is not set.

 .. _mmc-create-root-partition-emmc-linux: